HistoryThis section has been translated automatically.

 - General: Incubation period 2-5 days.

-- Sudden, highly acute onset with high fever, headache and sore throat, tachycardia, vomiting.
+- Sudden, highly acute onset with high fever, headache, sore throat, tachycardia, vomiting.

-- Pharyngitis, angina tonsillaris, swelling of the cervical lymph nodes.
-Rare splenomegaly.
+- Pharyngitis, angina tonsillaris, pressure-dolent cervical lymph node swelling.
+Less commonly, splenomegaly.

 - Skin lesions (day 2-3): Exanthema, possibly delayed by days.
-Usually begins in the groin, the thigh triangle or the flexion sides of the arms.
-Also head, neck, trunk, extremities.
-The face often shows a butterfly-like distributed redness.
-Characteristic is a perioral non-binding zone (Facies scarlatinosa).
+Onset usually in the groin, thigh triangle, or flexor sides of the arms.
+Furthermore head, neck, trunk, extremities.
+The face often shows a butterfly-like distributed areal redness.
+Characteristic is a perioral free zone (facies scarlatinosa).

-- Otherwise there are pale, later red, slightly raised, densely packed papules the size of a pinhead (see also Miliaria scarlatinosa).
+- Otherwise, there are pinhead-sized, pale, later red, slightly raised, densely packed papules (see also Miliaria scarlatinosa).

 - Often reduced capillary resistance.
 The Rumpel-Leede test is positive.
-In severe cases, flat hemorrhages may occur.
+In severe course, planar hemorrhages may occur.

-- Mucous membrane changes (day 3): spotty enanthema on the soft palate.
-Removal of the coating of the tongue (the entire surface of the tongue appears homogeneously red, free of coating in the case of swollen papillae = raspberry tongue).
+- Mucosal changes (day 3): patchy enanthema on the soft palate.
+Exfoliation of the tongue coating (thus the entire tongue surface appears homogeneously red, free of coating with swollen lingual papillae = raspberry tongue).

 - Subicterus may be present.

-- Decay phase (day 5-7): The exanthema and angina tonsillaris, which have meanwhile flaked and itched, subside with lytic temperature reduction.
-Scaling: ragged (corneolytic - as after sunburn - scales can be peeled off the skin as a fine translucent film) flaking of the skin on the auricles, face, trunk and extremities.
+- Decay phase (day 5-7): Resolution of the now desquamating and pruritic exanthema and angina tonsillaris with lytic temperature reduction.
+Desquamation: flaky (corneolytic - as after sunburn - scales can be peeled off the skin as a fine translucent membrane) desquamation of the skin on the auricles, face, trunk and extremities.
 Coarse lamellar desquamation of palmae and plantae.

-- After 2-3 months telogenic effluvium, possible formation of transverse furrows of the nails(Beau-Reilsche-cross furrows) of the nails.
+- After 2-3 months telogen effluvium, possibly formation of transverse furrows of the nails(Beau-Reilsche transverse furrows) of the nails.

 LaboratoryThis section has been translated automatically.